“This is to be a lasting ordinance for you: Atonement is to be made once a year for all the sins of the Israelites.” – Leviticus 16:34

 From the time of the fall of mankind with Adam and Eve’s disobedience, there has been a need for repentance and atonement.
-In the Old Testament, this was ceremonially accomplished through sacrifices and rituals, the most important of which called for in Leviticus and today referred to as the “High Holy Days”, beginning with Yom Teruah (today referred to as Rosh Hashanah) and ending ten days later with Yom Kippur.
+God created an initial path in reconciliation in the Old Testament that was ceremonially accomplished through sacrifices and rituals, the most important of which called for in Leviticus and today referred to as the “High Holy Days”, beginning with Yom Teruah (today referred to as Rosh Hashanah) and ending ten days later with Yom Kippur.

 The point of the “High Holy Days” is a process of making amends for sin and wrongdoing and allowing for a fresh start for individuals as well as the Israelites as a whole with G-d.
 G-d spoke to Moses in the sixteenth chapter of Leviticus and gave certain guidelines of how to fully reach atonement, first starting with the High Priest, who at the time was Moses’ brother, Aaron.

 The Israelites were to treat this day, the tenth day of the seventh month, as the Sabbath of Sabbaths.
-They were not to work at all and were to deny themselves as they were cleansed and atoned for.
+They were not to work at all and were to deny themselves and their own needs and desires completely as they were cleansed and atoned for.

-Today, Israel still observes this day and the entire country shuts down.
-There is no radio or television broadcast, no transportation of any kind (you will not arrive or depart from a Holy Land trip on this day, because even the airports are closed), businesses are closed, and most of the country fasts.
+Today, Israel still observes this day and the entire country essentially shuts down whether you are a practicing Jew or not.
+There are no radio or television broadcast, no transportation of any kind (you will not arrive or depart from a Holy Land tour on this day, because even the airports are closed), businesses are closed, and many in the country participate in a fast.
 Even those who do not fast refrain from eating in public, as it is seen as being impolite.
-Many people go to special services and say special prayers, though there is no longer animal sacrifice.
+Many people go to special services, or the Kotel if they are in Jerusalem and say special prayers, though there is no longer animal sacrifice.

-In 2017, Yom Kippur will be observed at sundown on September 29th and ending at sundown on September 30th.
+In 2020, Yom Kippur will be observed beginning at sundown on September 27th and will end at sundown on September 28th.

-To learn more about the High Holidays, please see our post about Rosh Hashanah HERE.
+To learn more about the High Holy Days, please see our post about Rosh Hashanah HERE.